FAS Is A Private Facility

 Our range is a Hot Range.
 You are welcome to come to class with a loaded handgun if you have a WA Concealed Pistol license or you have a carry permit from a state which Washington has reciprocity.
 Check https://handgunlaw.us/ to make sure you are legal to carry in Washington State.

 We do not allow Appendix Carry (AIWB), small of the back, cross draw, shoulder, off body carry (fanny packs or bags), or SERPA style holsters which use the trigger finger to unlock the holster.
-Many of us do carry AIWB when we are not teaching or competing, but this carry method is not as conducive to range training.
+Many of us do carry AIWB when we are not teaching or competing, but the risks associated with this carry method are not compatible with the remote location of our range.
 Guest instructors who have their own insurance may allow these holsters.
 Please contact us if you have any questions about if your holster is acceptable for class.